pastadudes/cbg/CONTRIBUTING.md

 ## imports:

-- keep em' minimal (see style):
+- keep it simple, stupid

-- group all imoorts from a crate in ONE use statement (in the future I'll make rustfmt.toml)
+- group all imports from a crate in ONE use statement (in the future I'll make rustfmt.toml)

 - if something’s only used inside a function, `use` it inside the function (if used in 2 functions it's ok)